 SRG rats demonstrate robust immune-system humanization with peripheral blood mononuclear cells.
 Humanized SRG rats may have advantages in immuno-oncology, especially for tumor models with low take-rates in mice.

 Human PBMCs were collected and injected into SRG rats for engraftment.
 By 4 weeks post-transplant, recipients had an average of 29% circulating human CD45+ cells.
 As of 10 weeks post-transplant, recipients have up to 46% human CD45+ cells and remain healthy.
-Get the latest immune humanization data by signing up for our AACR events or publications.

 More precise data and cost savings with efficacy & safety in one animal